 Do read on to see how our priorities from the last year have come to fruition, and how the priorities for 2025 currently stand so we can all play our part.
 Revd Becky, Incumbent.
+Harnham Parish Fun Day a

-Harnham Parish Fun Day and Fete, St George's tryptic, Wedding in St George's.
+Harnham Parish Fun Day and Fete, St George's tryptic, Wedding in \leq St George's.